Don’t go out there… It’s FREEZING!

 • body hair stands on end to trap a layer of warm air around us (goose bumps),

-• we shiver to make more heat
+• we shiver to make more heat, and

 • our body (the hypothalamus) releases hormones to speed up our metabolism to create more heat.